jose-elias-alvarez/jose-elias-alvarez/README.md

 ### Hello! 👋

 I'm Jose, a self-taught full-stack TypeScript developer based in New York City.
+I'm currently working as a software engineer at [Block](https://block.xyz).

 You can reach me here or at my [email](mailto:j.alvarez11@icloud.com).
 I'm always happy to help.

 ## 🔧 Things I can do

-- 🖥️ Programming languages: TypeScript, JavaScript / NodeJS, Lua
+- 🖥️ Programming languages: TypeScript, JavaScript / NodeJS, Ruby, Lua
-- 🖼️ Frameworks: React, Redux, Express, NestJS, Mongoose
+- 🖼️ Frameworks: React, Redux, Express, Rails
-- 🗣️ Human languages: English, Spanish, Japanese, French, Latin
+- 🗣️ Human languages: English, Spanish, Japanese, Latin
-- 🤹 Other skills: MongoDB, Google Cloud Platform, DevOps, teaching, curriculum design
+- 🤹 Other skills: MongoDB, AWS, Google Cloud Platform, Git / GitHub, TDD

 ## 💼 Things I am doing

 I care too much about text editing and contribute to [Neovim](https://github.com/neovim/neovim) and its ecosystem wherever I can.

-My main projects at the moment:
+My primary projects at the moment:

 - [null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim): Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.
 - [typescript.nvim](https://github.com/jose-elias-alvarez/typescript.nvim): A minimal `typescript-language-server` integration plugin for Neovim, itself written in TypeScript and transpiled to Lua.